BIOP/ijp-imagetoatlas/registration.md

 ### Registration workflow example

-A typical registration may been obtained using the following successive steps, performed on all slices:
+A typical registration may be obtained using the following successive steps, performed on all slices:

 * affine registration on DAPI vs Atlas Nissl (Ch 0)
 * spline registration on an Autofluorescent channel vs Atlas Autofluorescent (Ch 1) (15 control points)